-Also referred to as the one-plane swing, the single plane golf swing is a type of swing where you take the club back on the same plane as you return it to the golf ball.
+Also referred to as the one-plane swing, the single plane swing is a type of swing where you take the club back on the same plane as you return it to the golf ball.
 For a right-handed golfer, the left arm will be positioned at the top of the backswing to match the tile of the shoulders when you view the swing from the target line.

 Some golf teachers will also call the single plane swing the rotation swing because of the way the body rotates during the swinging motion.

-Moe Norman is the most common name associated with the single plane golf swing.
+Moe Norman is the most common name associated with the single plane swing.
 Sometimes this type of golf swing is referred to as the “Moe Norman way” of swinging a golf club.

 It’s also taught by Jim Hardy, Ken Martin of Natural Golf, and many others.

 Many have adopted this Norman’s swing because of how good a ball-striker he was.
 As one of the game’s greats, Moe made the single plane swing popular, even though a two plane golf swing is more popular.

 Moe wasn’t the only incredible ball striker to use the single plane swing, however.
 Ben Hogan was famous for using it and produced an incredible PGA tour golf career by using a single plane swing.

 Single Plane Golf Swing vs. Two Plane Golf Swing